youweicheng/Basic_Web_Crawler/README.md

  16. requests_use2 : get info from requests package

- 17. requests.use3 : use requests with params
+ 17. requests_use3 : use requests with params

+ 18. requests_use4 : use json function to turn str into dict